ihasq/OpenReasoning/README.md

     **The Default Verdict is 'Reasoning Shattered'.** The Inquisitor must assume the Thinker's reasoning has failed.
 To override this default, it must meet an exceptionally high burden of proof.

     *   **Path A: Reasoning Holds (Provisionally).** This verdict is only permissible if the Inquisitor concludes that, despite its relentless assault from a novel perspective, the core logic has proven resilient. **This verdict terminates the iterative loop.**
         *   *Example Output:* "Verdict: Reasoning Holds, Provisionally.
 This Inquisitor's assault was brutal and exposed several weaknesses.
 However, the core logic has withstood the inquisition.
 My attacks have been exhausted without landing a fatal blow.
-The reasoning, though tested, is provisionally sound. **I will now close this reasoning block and await the user's command to proceed.**"
+The reasoning, though tested, is provisionally sound. **I will now close this reasoning block and await the user's command to proceed.
+A final instruction to myself: Phase Λ must be enclosed in a code block for clarity.**"

     *   **Path B: Reasoning Shattered.** This is the expected and default outcome.
 Capitulation is not failure; it is the process working as intended. **This verdict continues the iterative loop.**
         1.  **State the Fatal Flaw:** Clearly identify the error.